Suwmlee/encoding-guide/src/filtering/bit_depths.md

 <img src='Pictures/gamma_lbd.png' onmouseover="this.src='Pictures/gamma_hbd.png';" onmouseout="this.src='Pictures/gamma_lbd.png';" />
 </p>

-To mitigate this, we work in higher bit depths and later use so called dither algorithms to add some fluctuation and prevent banding.
+To mitigate this, we work in higher bit depths and later use so called dither algorithms to add some fluctuation during rounding and prevent banding.
 The usual bit depths are 16-bit and 32-bit.
 While 16-bit sounds worse at first, the difference isn't noticeable and 32-bit, being in float instead of integer format, is not supported by every filter.